-Robin, with his wife, retains a small shareholding in Malliouhana Hotel and sat on the Management Board of Cap Juluca until February 2007, when he left due to the imminent sale of the hotel and the end of his long standing contract with the property.
+Robin, with his wife, recently sold their small shareholding in Malliouhana Hotel.
+He sat on the Management Board of Cap Juluca until February 2007, when he left due to the imminent sale of the hotel and the end of his long standing contract with the property.

-Ricketts & Associates (Anguilla) Ltd. have been involved with the development, management and sales, marketing and public relations of villa properties on Anguilla for the last twenty six years.
+Ricketts & Associates (Anguilla) Ltd. have been involved with the development, management, rental and sales, marketing and public relations of villa properties on Anguilla for the last 30 years.
 Malliouhana had the island's first two real villas on the beach at Meads Bay when they opened in 1981/82.

 Robin Ricketts hotel background includes stints at the Dorchester and the Inn on the Park - Four Seasons in London, the Meurice in Paris, and the Mandarin in Hong Kong.
 His Caribbean experience, of well over 25 years, encompasses several operational positions in Aruba, Bonaire, Martinique and the Bahamas, as well as Anguilla and the Turks and Caicos Island, as described above.
 His speciality has been in pioneering on the various islands and some of the properties mentioned above, opening hotels where ‘few have feared to tread’ before him.

 Since 2008 the Ricketts have opened three eclectic boutiques on the island of Anguilla, ZaZAA Boutiques on West End Rd (Flagship store) Lower South Hill and Shoal Bay East.
 These stock clothing, accessories, jewellery, art, books, Anguilla Memories, sundries and so much more with items from around the world.